llm4hw/llm4hw.github.io/grants.md

 permalink: /grants
 ---

-# Grants

-We thank all our supporters for their generous contributions.
+## We thank all our supporters for their generous contributions.

 <div class="papers-container">
     <div class="paper">